Ginn Library staff are available to help you with all aspects of your capstone project.

 - For more help with research and literature reviews, ask a librarian.

 - For help with writing, make a Writing Center appointment.

-Once it is complete, you have the option to submit your capstone to the Tufts Digital Library (TDL).
+Once your capstone has been completed and graded, you have the option to submit it to the Tufts Digital Library (TDL).
 The following policies apply:

 - MALD and MIB capstones are automatically accepted upon submission.